- Beatle Music

 # # #

-Manny Garcia is following instructions tonight to sleep inside the ship they all know as the Beatle.
-He’s been instructed to pull the emergency engine Brake lever they’ve installed next to his chair and bed if he gets any sense that the Beatle is preparing to depart Musk Station.
+Young Manny Garcia is following instructions tonight to sleep inside the ship they all know as the Beatle.
+His only responsibility is to pull the emergency engine Brake lever they’ve installed next to his chair and bed if he gets any sense that the Beatle is preparing to depart Musk Station.

 The Beatle’s sister ship laying nearby in the valley, dubbed the Tolkien, is almost ready but Dr. Desiderato and her team have yet to activate the artificial intelligence core of the ship due to the unsettling discussions they’ve had with the Beatle during the test run.